 Bound by rugged foothills, the rural valley extends through pastoral flats, vineyards, organic farms and small rural communities.
-Numerous tributaries flowing through smaller valleys join the Applegate River on its way to the Rogue River west of Grants Pass, Oregon.
+Numerous tributaries flow through smaller valleys joining the Applegate River on its way to the Rogue River west of Grants Pass, Oregon.
 These include Humbug Creek, Thompson Creek, the Williams Valley, Williams Creek, Murphy Creek and Slate Creek.
 The towns of Ruch, Applegate, Provolt, Williams, Murphy and Wilderville are located in the Applegate Valley along with smaller communities such as North Applegate and Jerome Prairie.

 The low elevation foothills rise above the pastoral flats of the Applegate Valley, creating a jumbled mass of ridges and peaks.
 The region contains a complex patchwork of arid grasslands, sunlit oak woodlands, small juniper balds, dense chaparral and dry mixed conifer forests.

-Numerous large canyons filled with dense conifer forests rise out of the valley and foothills onto the northern slopes of the Siskiyou Crest.
+Numerous large canyons filled with dense conifer forests rise out of the valley and foothills onto the steep northern slopes of the Siskiyou Crest.
 Rugged forested ridges rise from these canyons into unusually diverse mixed conifer forests of pine, cedar, fir and a variety of hardwood species, reaching to the rocky spine of the Siskiyou Crest.

 The Siskiyou Crest: The Siskiyou Crest is the conduit through which biodiversity flows in the Pacific Northwest.
 Due to its unique geographic location, the Siskiyou Crest is a regionally important connectivity corridor, connecting the Coast Range to the Cascade Mountains.
-Extending from east to west, the long, high ridgeline of the Siskiyou Crest extends across numerous climatic zones and plant communities.
+Reaching from east to west, the long, high ridgeline of the Siskiyou Crest extends across numerous climatic zones and plant communities.
 The region is climatically transitional, geologically complex and unusually diverse.